zzzprojects/docs/learndapper.com/pages/string-parameters.md

 }
 ```

 As you can see, we created a `DbString` object with the corresponding `customerId` and set it as the parameter for the query.
-The `IsAnsi` and `IsFixedLength` properties are used to determine the type of string we are using.
+The `IsAnsi` and `IsFixedLength` properties are used to determine the type of string you're using.
 We then use this parameter as part of our query, which in this case will select the customer from the database with the corresponding `CustomerId` value.

 Overall, using the Dapper string parameter feature is a great choice for any .NET developer looking to create highly secure and efficient applications.